-52 Homesteading Skills in One Year: Project #26 and #27: Planting fruit trees and using chickens as orchard fertilizers, mowers and pest controllers
+52 Homesteading Skills in One Year: Project #26 and #27: How to grow a fruit tree and using chickens as orchard fertilizers, mowers and pest controllers

 Take this peach tree, for example.
 I accidentally planted it in an ant’s nest.
 Who fails to notice ants crawling everywhere in the hole they’re digging?
 I’m pretty sure the answer is – only me!

-It takes years to become successful at planting fruit trees and therefore I am not qualified to give you advice.
+It takes years to become successful at planting and growing fruit trees and therefore I am not qualified to give you advice.
 But I can definitely tell you a few things NOT to do based on my own tree planting failures.

 How to grow a fruit tree – What NOT to do

 Don’t plant your fruit tree in an ant’s nest.

 Be wary of the 1/2 price off trees at the end of the season.